reepoi/G-LED/README.rst

 Installation
 ============

 #.
-Clone this repository, and then clone our fork of Imagen - Pytorch into a directory **next to where the directory where you cloned this repository.**
+Clone this repository, and then clone our fork of Imagen - Pytorch into a directory **next to the directory where you cloned this repository.**

    .. code:: bash